- Call/Text: +(303) 990-5051

 A copay is the amount paid out-of-pocket at a doctor's appointment or when purchasing a prescription.

-deductible is the collective amount of money that is paid out-of-pocket before health insurance carriers begin to cover medical expenses.
+A deductible is the collective amount of money that is paid out-of-pocket before health insurance carriers begin to cover medical expenses.
 The deductible is typically calculated on an annual basis, either according to the calendar year or the plan year.
 It's important to verify which time frame your deductible adheres to before making selections.

-We do not offer every plan available in your area.
+Medicare Disclaimer: We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1-800-Medicare to get information on all your options.